-Dreaming Big · Opening Sequence Script · v1
+Dreaming Big · Opening Sequence Script · v3 (revised per review)

-Language · Hindi (primary) · English (subtitles + key VO)
+Language · Hindi (primary) · English (subtitle + key dialogue)

 How to Read This Script

-Sam's voiceover · narration · today Character dialogue · in scene · in time Sound design · texture
+Narrator · third-person · Hindi Sam · in scene · the five moments Other character · in scene Sound design · texture

 Hindi is primary.
-English appears as projected subtitle, except where Sam, Rajiv, or Manmohan would naturally have spoken it.
+English appears as projected subtitle, except where Sam, Rajiv, Manmohan, the doctor, or the operator would naturally have spoken it.
 Times are approximate — the cut breathes.

 Act I · The Promise